RaA-BLNET/Adafruit-Si4713-DynamicRDS/README.md

 info<br/>
 You can send any information with this command.
 That could be an announcement, the name of the currently running show or something else.<br/>

 Notice: The inputted text must be less than a specified number of characters (128 for Radiotext, 256 for RDS-PS).
 If you want to change that, edit it in these lines of the file "adaradio.ino": 398/427 for Radiotext, 399/428 for RDS-PS.
-Otherwise strings will get corrupted.
+Otherwise strings will get corrupted.<br/>
 Notice 2: The number of RDS-PS messages is defined in the lines 104 and 111.

 <hr>